 Non-cash special recognition awards include:

-• The Stubbornly Independent winner also receives a gala screening, a theatrical screening from AMC and one-of-a-kind Tallgrass tap handle.
+• The Stubbornly Independent winner also receives a gala screening and one-of-a-kind Tallgrass tap handle.

 • Golden Strands Awards (awarded by Tallgrass Programming Directors) for Outstanding Documentary, Narrative Feature, Short Film and more

 • Best Kansas Filmmaker Short Film